Born: 1944 (Pomona, California)

 Ms. Shelton’s numerous festival appearances have included the Aspen, Santa Fe, Ojai, Tanglewood, Chamber Music Northwest, Caen, and Salzburg festivals.
 Among the major orchestras with which she has worked are those of Amsterdam, Boston, Chicago, Cologne, St. Louis, Denver, London, New York, Paris, Munich, and Tokyo, working with such conductors as Sir Simon Rattle, Mstislav Rostropovich, Marin Alsop, Leonard Slatkin, Ingo Metzmacher, and Alan Gilbert.
 Ms. Shelton’s extensive discography is on the Nonesuch, Deutsche Grammophon, Koch International, NMC, Bridge, BIS, Albany and Innova labels.

-A native of California, Ms. Shelton’s primary mentor was mezzo-soprano Jan De Gaetani.
+Ms. Shelton’s primary mentor was mezzo-soprano Jan De Gaetani.
 In recognition of her contribution to the field of contemporary music, she received Honorary Doctorate Degrees from both Pomona College (2003) and the Boston Conservatory (2013).
 Ms. Shelton has taught at the Third Street Settlement School in Manhattan, the Eastman School, the New England Conservatory, the Cleveland Institute, the Tanglewood Music Center, and the Britten-Pears School.
 In the fall of 2007, she joined the faculty of the Manhattan School of Music’s innovative Contemporary Performance Program.
 Additionally, Shelton teaches privately in her New York City studio.